syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/gallery-items.md

 ## Template

-You can customize the default appearance and content of Ribbon Gallery items to create a personalized user experience.
-Utilize the [template](../api/ribbon/ribbonGallerySettingsModel/#template) property to set custom content for the items.
+You can customize the default appearance and content of Ribbon gallery items by using the [template](../api/ribbon/ribbonGallerySettingsModel/#template) property.

-## Popup Template
+### Popup Template

-You can customize the appearance and content of Ribbon Gallery items within the popup for a personalized user experience.
-Utilize the [popupTemplate](../api/ribbon/ribbonGallerySettingsModel/#popuptemplate) property to set a custom template specifically designed for items displayed in the popup.
+You can customize the appearance of Ribbon gallery popup by using the [popupTemplate](../api/ribbon/ribbonGallerySettingsModel/#popuptemplate) property.

 The below example demonstrates the customization of both the `template` and `popupTemplate` properties: